TITLE: A Very Merry Bromance (Bromance Book Club Series Book 5 of 5)

 GENRE: Romantic comedy

-A Very Merry Bromance is the 5th and final instalment in the Bromance Book Club Series and tells the story of one man’s efforts to show “the one that got away” why they’d be perfect for each other and the girl’s effort to prove him wrong.
+This is the story of one man’s efforts to show “the one that got away” why they’d be perfect for each other and the girl’s effort to prove him wrong.
 Told in the classic grumpy/sunshine narrative, Adams delivers another home run to this beloved series.

 Synopsis